 Over the years as our living space has decreased and our use of smart phones, tablets and television has increased, children are now often missing out on connections to nature.
 In our hectic world, children need experiences that were such a big part of their parents childhood.
 Check out these natural resource activities to try with your little ones.

 Try stepping back when your kids complain about feeling bored.
 This will empower them to think for themselves and learn to be resilient.
 It will also encourage them to find their own way out of the boredom, and the problem-solving process helps them feel good about themselves.

 Reading to your child every day is a wonderful way to spend some time with them and support them in their learning.
 Snuggling up with your child and reading them stories helps them to develop a positive attitude towards books.

 A book is a babys first theatre and now US paediatricians are urging parents to read to children from their earliest days.
 Even the smallest babies are ready and eager to engage and tune into what is being read to them.

-Toddlers and pre-schoolers have an attention span of around 10 - 12 minutes, and once its exhausted, learning and listening are no longer fun for them.
-So mix it up.
-Use one or two of our ideas for each book you read and make story time as fun and as interactive as possible for your little ones.
+Toddlers and preschoolers have an attention span of around 10 - 12 minutes, and once its exhausted, learning and listening are no longer fun for them.
+So when it comes to story time mix it up a bit.
+Use one or two of these ideas for each book you read and make story time as fun and as interactive as possible.

 Theres evidence that children's imaginary friends are more widespread than ever.
 Find out why its normal, how make believe can affect a childs development, adjusting to your childs new friend, when should you be worried and how long will their imaginary friend be around for.